yorifuji/vscode-folder-duplicator/README.md

 # Folder Duplicator

-VS Code extension: Duplicate the currently open folder and open it in a new window.
+Duplicate the currently open folder and open it in a new window.

 ## Features